Commonly asked questions and requests for information.

 Research Queries

-What years do your records cover?
+What years did your records cover?

 What archives does your research use?

-Our research draws from a wide selection of archival collections and historical records.
+Our research drew from a wide selection of archival collections and historical records.
 The sterilization records in California, for example, can be viewed at the California State Archives in Sacramento and are available on microfilm.

 Accessing Records